-Step 3: Create your new, revised model
+Step 3: Create Your New, Revised Model.

 In groups, develop a plate tectonic model, based on the kind of plate boundary we identified at 200 million and 150 million years ago, and present-day (see Investigation 7).
-Go to “Interactive Globe of Ancient Earth” at http://dinosaurpictures.org/ancient-earth#170 hen follow the proceudures below.
+Go to “Interactive Globe of Ancient Earth” at http://dinosaurpictures.org/ancient-earth#170 then follow the proceudures below.

 At the top center of the model, the globe will default to “What did Earth look like ‘170 million’ years ago.”
 Change it to 200 million years ago.

 Click on “display options” in the upper left-hand corner.
-Click only “equator” on and all other options off.
+Click only “show equator” on and all other options off.
 Please note where the equator is located on the globe.
 This will be used as a frame of reference when analyzing positions of the continents and oceans.

-In the upper right-hand corner, type in “Hartford, CT,” the largest city to Dinosaur State Park in Rocky Hill, CT.
+In the upper right-hand corner, type in “Hartford, CT,” the largest city closest to Dinosaur State Park in Rocky Hill, CT.

 Below are screen shots from the Ancient Earth simulation at 200 million and 150 million years ago, and present-day.
 There is a yellow line/bar (see Figure 9) from Hartford CT to the present-day coast of Africa.